Last Updated on 04/04/2026

 Key tools and software:

-• ProtonDBProton: A compatibility layer integrated into SteamSteam that allows many WindowsWindows games to run on Linux.
+• ProtonDBProton: Proton is a fork of Wine developed by ValveValve and CodeWeavers.
+It’s a compatibility layer integrated into SteamSteam that allows many WindowsWindows games to run on Linux.
 It’s the foundation for making a large portion of the PC game library available.
+More than 90% of WindowsWindows games works on Linux thanks to the incredible job done with ProtonDBProton by ValveValve and CodeWeavers.

 • Faugus Launcher: A simple and lightweight app for running WindowsWindows games and apps using the UMU-Launcher.
 Faugus Launcher integrates with Battle.netBattle.net (the simplest way to install this launcher on Linux), EAEA App, Epic GamesEpic Games, UbisoftUbisoft Connect and Rockstar Launcher.